zerrubabbel/code-red/install-guide.md

 ## Ongoing Maintenance

-'sudo pacman -Syu' (or 'arch-update' with the provided .bashrc file)
+*sudo pacman -Syu* (or *arch-update* with the provided .bashrc file)
 - Arch should be updated regularly.
 Once per week is optimal.
 - Wednesday and Thursday are generally the safest days for avoiding bad package updates, as determined by most development cycles.
-- 'journalctl, dmesg, --verbose' commands, log files, and launching applications from the terminal are useful ways to get troubleshooting insight.
+- *journalctl, dmesg, --verbose* commands, log files, and launching applications from the terminal are useful ways to get troubleshooting insight.
 - To launch an application from the termainal, simply type its name as a command, and execute.

 # Further Resources